Code-Institute-Submissions/mtopircean-project1/README.md

 2. Find out more about upcoming events.
 3. Continue to consume media targeted to support users religious journey.
 4. Provide media content from comunities events.

+#### Frequent Visitors Target:
+1. Use the website as the official tool of information about the community and the church.

 ## Deployment

 Deployment of the website was used with GitHub Pages support.